-1. Both teaching and research laboratories that are designed to be equipped with ventilation fume hoods shall be well planned with the necessary duct work system to support the hood operation.
-2. The [Clemson University Department of Occupational and Environmental Safety](#) has guidelines that shall be followed on the operation, maintenance, and design information under [OES Design Standards](#) and University Facilities under [Chemical Fume Hoods](#).
+1. Laboratories that are designed to be equipped with ventilation fume hoods shall be well planned with the necessary duct work system to support the hood operation.
+2. [Clemson University Department of Occupational and Environmental Safety](#) has operation and maintenance guidelines as well as design information for fume hoods that must be followed.